src-d/blog/content/post/kallax.md

 If a field is a struct, you can access its properties from the field as well.
 That's used for querying JSON.

-The right way to use the `Schema` and the operators is that you should be adding your custom `FindBy`s and then call them when using your queries.
+The right way to use the `Schema` and the operators is to add your custom `FindBy`s and then call them when using your queries.
 That way, all the conditions are in one place.

 We can add our method directly in the same file where our model was defined.